VIJAYAKUMAR25/TO-DO-LIST/README.md

 # TODO-Task

-ExpressTask is a responsive CRUD-operated todo website built using jQuery, HTML, CSS, MongoDB, Express.js, and Node.js.
+TODO Buddy is a responsive CRUD-operated todo website built using jQuery, HTML, CSS, MongoDB, Express.js, and Node.js.
 It allows users to register, login, add, edit, and delete tasks, providing an efficient task management solution.

 ## Features